christianhelle/sqlitequery/README.md

 - Cross platform - Runs natively on Windows, MacOS, and Linux
 - Easy-to-use interface for executing SQL queries
 - Fast table data editing
+- Persists application state and reloads last session on startup
 - Export database schema as CREATE TABLE statements
-- Export data as INSERT statements
+- Export data as an SQL script containing INSERT statements or as CSV files

 ## Screenshots